ace592-team3/ACE592-Final-Project/README.md

 Lastly, our Covid-19 data is provided by the [City of Chicago](https://data.cityofchicago.org/Health-Human-Services/COVID-19-Cases-Tests-and-Deaths-by-ZIP-Code/yhhz-zm2v).

 ## Directory Layout
-The "Crime and Housing Prices" iPython Notebook file contains all the code we use for the first aspect of our research.
+The "Crime_Housing-1" iPython Notebook file contains all the code we use for the first aspect of our research.

-The code for our crime and Covid-19 analysis can be found in the "Crime and Covid-19" iPython Notebook.
+The code for our crime and Covid-19 analysis can be found in the "Crime_Covid-2" iPython Notebook.

 And the formal summary of our research is documented in the "Team3_WriteUp" PDF file.
 We also include the slides for our presentation in the "Team3_Slides" file.